 - full nutritional declaration with the names and amounts of any vitamins, minerals or other ingredients that form a major part of the product like fatty acids or plant extracts

 For full details consult the Food Standards Agency’s Allergen Management Guide.

 If you process allergens in your sports nutrition facility, you may wish to advise on the possible presence of allergen cross-contamination using an allergy information panel.
 This should be located close to your list of ingredients.
-These panels are not a legal requirement but they do give consumers additional choice and so constitute best practise.
+These panels are not a legal requirement but they do give consumers additional choice and so constitute best practice.

 Food standards legislation is a complex area of law that impacts every stage of the manufacturing process.
-Take some of the pain away by equipping your sports nutrition manufacturing plant with machinery that is designed to minimise food contamination risks.
+Take some of the pain away by equipping your sports nutrition manufacturing plant with machinery that is designed to minimize food contamination risks.